Exposure to World War II and Its Labor Market Consequences over the Life Cycle: The Effect of Displacement across Cohorts

-\paragraph{Employment.} Displacement had little impact on the retirement behavior of men who experienced WWII as young adults (Section \ref{sec:results1}), but how did it affect women or older cohorts?
-We use information on an individual's last employment to define an indicator variable that takes the value of one for years in which an individual has left gainful employment (``employment exit'').
-Panel (b) of Figure \ref{fig:displ_empl_education_exit} illustrates how the probability of exiting employment evolves over the life cycle, distinguishing between displaced and non-displaced persons.
-The plot focuses on one particular cohort born in 1890 (Appendix Figure \ref{fig:displ_empl_education_exit_cohort} shows similar plots for cohorts born in 1885, 1895, and 1900).
-We observe a pronounced spike in employment exits for displaced persons in 1945 when most displacements occurred (the second gray vertical line in the figure indicates the corresponding age of 55).
-In contrast, there is no similar spike for the non-displaced, for whom the exit probability evolves smoothly around 1945.
-The employment gap between the groups, therefore, widened sharply at the time of displacement.\footnote{For men, the plot also shows a second jump--for expellees and non-expellees--at the statutory retirement age of 65.}
+Figure \ref{fig:displ_empl_education_exit_cohort} illustrates how the probability of exiting employment evolves over the life cycle, distinguishing between displaced and non-displaced persons.
+We consider four cohorts born in 1885, 1890, 1895, and 1900.
+For all four cohorts, and both genders, employment exits of displaced persons spiked in 1945 when most displacements occurred (the second gray vertical line in the figures indicate the corresponding ages of 60, 55, 50, and 45).
+In contrast, there is no spike for the non-displaced, for whom the exit probability evolves smoothly around 1945.\footnote{For men, the plot also shows a second jump at the statutory retirement age of 65.} The employment gap between the groups, therefore, widened sharply at displacement.
+Many expellees never returned to the labor market after losing their jobs during the displacement.

 Importantly, this effect of displacement on employment varies greatly by birth cohort and gender.
-Panel (c) of Figure \ref{fig:displ_empl_education_exit} illustrates this pattern in detail, reporting the immediate employment effect of displacement for each cohort born between 1880 and 1905.
-Estimates are from simple Difference-in-Differences (DiD) regressions, with 1938 as the pre- and 1946 as the post-treatment period.
-These regressions measure the difference between displaced and non-displaced individuals in the change in the labor market exit probability between 1938 and 1946.
+Panel (a) of Figure \ref{fig:displ_empl_exit} illustrates this pattern in detail, reporting the immediate employment effect of displacement for each cohort born between 1880 and 1905.
+Estimates are from simple Difference-in-Differences (DiD) regressions, which measure the difference between displaced and non-displaced individuals in the change in the labor market exit probability between 1938 (pre-) and 1946 (post-treatment period).
+Specifically, we estimate, separately for each cohort, the following regression equation

+where $exit_{it}$ indicates whether individual $i$ has left the labor market by year $t$, $displaced_i$ is a dummy variable for (to be) displaced persons, and $d_t$ is an indicator for the post-displacement year 1946.
+The parameter of interest is $\delta$.